ChromeRHack/Unenrollment-Toolkit/README.md

 # Things to do going in chronological order.
 Top to Bottom we will start croshunblocker when chrome starts by spoofing chrome like we did with tpmc.
+Remove testing stuff from murkmod-devmode.sh
 - ~Fork Murkmod to this repo because I'm a dumbass and didn't do it~
 - ~Upload base grunt with murkmod for reference (Doesn't have everything but it's a rough starting point)~ (Uploaded partial rootfs read restofrootfs.md for reason)
 - Spoof TPM with fake tpm (Almost done need tpmc command to find out dev mode)